 Do you need to worry about a supermoon or micromoon?
 Not at all.
 Neither one will cause extreme weather events nor earthquakes or volcanic eruptions.

 If you want to travel to see an aurora, head to northern Canada or Alaska—though not in the summertime, as the periods of darkness are much shorter then.
-Auroras can also appear a little more often around March or September, and they can appear more often during the time when our Sun is more active, called “solar maximum.”
-In 2019, we’re in the depths of “solar minimum,” when the Sun is least active and auroras happen less often.
+Auroras can also appear a little more often around March or September, and they can appear more often during the time when our Sun is more active, called solar maximum.
 The next solar maximum is predicted to peak around the year 2024.

 Spot the International Space Station in the Sky

 The International Space Station (ISS) is very bright and can even be seen from downtown Chicago!
 It looks like a bright unblinking airplane.
 Want to see it?
-Check out NASA’s Spot the Station page.
+Check out NASA’s Spot the Station or read out our guide!